Sustainable Natural Resources and Ecosystem Management & Protection

 Country Description

-In its NDC (2021) Myanmar outlines that adaptation is its key priority with a focus on building the resilience of vulnerable communities and ecosystems, however the ongoing military takeover in Myanmar has triggered a humanitarian crisis and heightened its vulnerability to climate change (OHCHR, 2023).
+In its 2021 NDC, Myanmar identified adaptation as a key priority, with a focus on strengthening the resilience of vulnerable communities and ecosystems.
+However, the ongoing military takeover has triggered a humanitarian crisis and further heightened the country’s vulnerability to climate change (OHCHR, 2023).

 1